mymborrini/grpc-api/Readme.md

 the server continue sending it updates one every second for example.

 So how to do it?
-First we have to tell the .proto file about we want to have a streaming rpc connection
+First we have to tell the .proto file about we want to have a streaming rpc connection Then in this case to simulate a server business logic we will make the thread sleep for 1 second

 ## Client